csb21jb/SAM.govScanner/README.md

         "password": "your_app_password"
     }
     ```
-    - For Yahoo accounts, generate an app-specific password if necessary on yahoo webpage under the security section.
+    - For Yahoo accounts, generate an app-specific password on yahoo webpage under the security section.
 This will ensure that your real password isnt used and if compromised, you can just remove this access from yahoo.
     - For Gmail accounts, conduct the same thing in the security section which will generate the password for the application.

 ## Usage